katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 <p>This is now a bash shell in the CMS open data environment in which you have access to a complete CMS software release that is appropriate for interfacing with the 2015 13 TeV datasets.</p>

  <blockquote class="testimonial">
   <p> Problems have been reported running amd-based containers such as this on MacOS with M1 chip.
 Increasing the memory available to Docker may help.
 Please check the possible solutions in <a href="https://opendata-forum.cern.ch/t/cms-open-data-docker-test-and-validate-error/111/12">this post</a> in the CERN Open Data forum.
-Note, however, that this may help you to open the container, but it is very likely that problems remain when you try to compile code and run jobs in it.</p> <p>For the CMS open data workshop, we provide a <a href=" http://docker.cms-cloud.net/">temporary solution</a> which gives a docker environment in browser.
-You can use it for the CMSSW container during the lessons, if needed.
-Note the following: <ul>
+Note, however, that this may help you to open the container, but it is very likely that problems remain when you try to compile code and run jobs in it.</p> <p>The other containers used in this workshop should run fine on MacOS with M1 chip.</p></blockquote>
-  <li>in the "Play with docker" terminal, after having created the working directory and before starting the container, change the permission of the working directory with <code class="language-plaintext highlighter-rouge">chmod 777 cms_open_data_work</code></li>
-  <li>if you use the editor that comes with "Play with docker", the owner of the edited file needs to be changed back in the container with <code class="language-plaintext highlighter-rouge">sudo chown $USER file-name</code></li>
-  <li>for the vnc in browser (see below), opens it by cliking "Open port", give 6080 and then add <code class="language-plaintext highlighter-rouge">vnc.html</code> in the URL of the tab that opens.</li></ul>The other containers used in this workshop should run fine on MacOS with M1 chip.</p></blockquote>

 <p>As there are rate limits for pulls from Docker Hub, you may get the following error message: <code class="language-plaintext highlighter-rouge">docker: Error response from daemon: toomanyrequests: You have reached your pull rate limit.
 You may increase the limit by authenticating and upgrading.</code>.
 In that case, try later (the limit is per 6 hours) or use the mirror <code class="language-plaintext highlighter-rouge">gitlab-registry.cern.ch/cms-cloud/cmssw-docker-opendata/cmssw_7_6_7-slc6_amd64_gcc493</code> instead of <code class="language-plaintext highlighter-rouge">cmsopendata/cmssw_7_6_7-slc6_amd64_gcc493</code>.</p>